 May is Mental Health Awareness month.
-Our mental health should be looked after just as we do of our physical health, it affects our daily lives and all our relationships, our work, our academics, etc. There is a lot of stigma surrounding the taking care of our mental health but in recent years, we are beginning to have a conversation about it.
+Our mental health should be looked after just as we do our physical health, it affects our daily lives and all our relationships, our work, our academics, etc. There is a lot of stigma surrounding the care of our mental health, but in recent years, we are beginning to have a conversation about it.
 And musicians, too, are doing their part with it.

 They, too, undergo their own struggles and fight their own battles with mental illnesses.
 Music is an art that we all consume and love so much.
 Some artists use music as a medium to speak up, talk about, open up and express themselves about their inner battles with mental illness.
 We’ve compiled a list of popular songs that are about mental health.